fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 #### 5.7.1 Symbology stack toggle

-The invisible toggle is placed on top of the collapsed symbology stack.
+The collapsed symbology stack acts as a toggle.
 When clicked, it will expand the stack and display the solo item of the stack underneath the layer name.
 At this point the toggle is rendered visible as a "close" icon.
-When click, it collapses the symbology stack back.
+When clicked, it collapses the symbology stack back.

 #### 5.7.2 Symbology stack

-A layer's symbology is a collection of image-labels pairs explaining features available in the layer.
+A layer's symbology is a collection of image-label pairs explaining features available in the layer.
 Internally, it's referred to as a "symbology stack" with the "stack" bit describing its vertical orientation when rendered in the UI.

 Two style options are available for symbology stacks: